aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-griddesktop/working-with-worksheet/managing-pictures-in-a-worksheet/_index.md

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-ManagingPictures-AccessAndModifyPicture.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-ManagingPictures-AccessAndModifyPicture.cs" >}}
 ## **Removing Pictures**
 To remove an existing picture, developers can simply access a desired worksheet and then **Remove** picture from the **Pictures** collection of the **Worksheet** by specifying the cell (using its name or row & column number) that contains the picture.